The game Max-Welter: Introduction

 Welter's game and its solution are generally discussed in \cite{Welter1} and \cite{Welter2}.
 A theory of Welter's game is analyzed in \cite[Chapter 13]{con}.
 A Welter's position with $k$ coins in the squares $a_1,a_2,\ldots,a_k$ in which $a_1 < a_2 < \ldots < a_k$ is denoted by $(a_1, a_2, \ldots, a_k)$.
-The Sprague-Grundy function for Welter's game is called the \emph{Welter function} and is computed by the \emph{Mating Method} as follows.
-The Sprague-Grundy value of a position $(a_1,a_2,\ldots,a_k)$ is denoted by $[a_1|a_2|\ldots|a_k]$. \emph{Nim addition}, denoted by $\oplus$, is addition in the binary number system without carrying.
-First mate those two $a_{i_1}, a_{i_2}$ such that $a_{i_1}, a_{i_2}$ are congruent to each other modulo the highest possible power of 2.
+The Sprague-Grundy function for Welter's game is called the Welter function and is computed by the \emph{Mating Method} as follows.
+The Sprague-Grundy value of a position $(a_1,a_2,\ldots,a_k)$ is denoted by $[a_1|a_2|\ldots|a_k]$.
+The \emph{Nim addition}, denoted by $\oplus$, is addition in the binary number system without carrying.
+First mate any two $a_{i_1}, a_{i_2}$ such that $a_{i_1}, a_{i_2}$ are congruent to each other modulo the highest possible power of 2.
 Next mate another pair $(a_{i_3}, a_{i_4})$ from the remaining $k-2$ numbers in the same way and so on.
-The process ends when all numbers except possibly some $a_{i_k}$ are unmated (if $k$ is odd).
-This $a_{i_k}$ is called a \emph{spinster}.
+The process ends when all numbers are mated, if $k$ is even, or all but one, $a_{i_k}$, when $k$ is odd.
+In the latter case $a_{i_k}$ is called a \emph{spinster}.
 Then,

 in which $[a|b] = (a \oplus b) - 1$.
-More aspects of the Welter function are discussed in \cite[Chapter 13]{con}.
-Although the method of computing the Welter function is already known, the winning strategy for Welter's game has been unclear for $k \geq 5$ \cite[Chapter 13]{con}.
-This is the most curious aspect of this game and one which is still being investigated.

-Studying variants of Welter's game may help in the understanding of the winning strategy of Welter's game and this is the main purpose of this paper.
+For example, the Sprague-Grundy value of the position $(2,5,6,8,10)$ in Figure \ref{W.position} is computed as follows.
+The mates are (2,10), (6,8) and 5 is a spinster.
+Therefore,

+Although the method of computing the Welter function, as well as a next winning move from a position, if this exists, are already known \cite[Chapter 13]{con}, there are still many interesting questions worthy of study.
+For example, we do not yet known the characterization of $\P$-positions with more than four coins.
+A different direction is to consider variants of Welter's game.
+A variant of Welter's game, \emph{k-Welter}, is studied in \cite{k-Welter2, k-Welter1} in which a coin can be moved to at most $k$ squares from its present square.

+In this paper, we introduce a restriction of Welter's game, that we call Max-Welter, obtained as follows: from a position $(a_1,a_2,\ldots,a_k)$, one can move only the coin in the largest square $a_k$ to an empty square on its left.
+Jumping is legal.
+For example, from the position as in Figure \ref{W.position}, in Max-Welter, there are only six legal move: moving the coin in the square 10 to any of empty squares 0, 1, 3, 4, 7, and 9.